-Much like the delay of our fall here in Virginia (we’ve still got some colorful leaves hanging on!), I’m delayed in sharing this Pumpkin Kahlua Coconut Cake recipe with you all.
+Much like the delay of our fall here in Virginia (we’ve still got some colorful leaves hanging on!), I’m delayed in sharing this gluten-free Pumpkin Kahlua Coconut Cake recipe with you all.
 It would have been ideal for your Thanksgiving celebration, but I hope that you will realize that this is a dessert that should not be restricted to just one celebration, or even one season.

 I hope that all of you here in the U.S. had a wonderful Thanksgiving.
 I have to say that our Thanksgiving was one of our very best to date.

 Excellent food, great company, love, laughter, and corniness are keeping me sane these days.
 Well, they’ve always kept me sane really.

 One of the reasons that I’ve been away from posting and that it’s taken me quite a while to write this post is that I’m actually having to limit my computer time, especially typing.
 I’ve got tendonitis, more commonly known as “tennis elbow.”

 Back to Pumpkin Kahlua Coconut Cake